 He was Chairman of Richmond Ltd before its acquisition by PPCS (now Silver Fern Farms), and has been a member of the Prime Minister’s Growth and Innovation Advisory Board and the Government’s Food & Beverage Task Force.
 He chaired the Agricultural and Marketing Research and Development Trust (AGMARDT) and was a director of the Port of Napier and Farmlands.

 Dr Michael Dunbier is a research scientist with expertise in genetics and plant breeding.
 He is a former director of DSIR Crop Research and was the founding Chief Executive of Crop & Food Research.
-Michael chairs the boards of the Pastoral Genomics Consortium and the Horticulture New Zealand Vegetable Research and Innovation Board.
-He is also a Director of the Foundation for Arable Research.Previous Chair roles include the BioProtection Centre of Research Excellence, SunPrime Seeds (Aust), the MoRST International Science and Technology Advisory Committee and the Governance Groups of two NIWA OBIs.
+Michael chairs the board of the Pastoral Genomics Consortium and is also a Director of the Foundation for Arable Research.Previous Chair roles include the BioProtection Centre of Research Excellence, SunPrime Seeds (Aust), the MoRST International Science and Technology Advisory Committee and the Governance Groups of two NIWA OBIs.
 Previous directorships include FRST, Grains Research and Development Corporation (Aust), Quality Wheat CRC (Aust), Lincoln International and Dairy InSight.In 2005, Michael received the Bledisloe Medal from Lincoln University and in 2011 the Jubilee Medal from the New Zealand Institute of Agricultural Science.
 He is a Fellow of both the New Zealand Institute of Agricultural Science and the New Zealand Institute of Management.

-She is Chief Executive of Kōwhai Consulting and a member of the Waitangi Tribunal.
+She is Chief Executive of Kōwhai Consulting and a member of the Waitangi Tribunal and the King’s Council.
 Tania has tribal affiliations to Tainui, Ngā Puhi and Ngāi Tahu and lives near Hamilton.

 Copyright © 1992 - 2012 AgResearch Limited - All Rights Reserved -